jgberton/rightplace-ai-case-study/docs/North.md

 But because careers are deeply human.

-Imagine the most experienced professional you've ever met.
+Imagine the most experienced professional you have ever admired.

 Someone who listens more than speaks.